cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-SISMOC FIMOC MAINTENANCE-EN.md

 # Context

-CS Group responsabilities for Maintenance of the SISMOC and FIMOC mission centers are as follows:
+CS Group responsabilities for Maintenance of SISMOC and FIMOC mission centers are as follows:
-* Maintenance and evolutions, support
+* Maintenance and developments, support

 ![Main Picture](Project-CNES-SISMOC FIMOC MAINTENANCE-EN pict 2.jpg)

 The features are as follows:
-* 24-hour operational centers
+* 24/7 operational centers
 * Mission centers designed around a common core: the SAG
 * Instrument monitoring and programming
 * Data exchange with JPL
-* Long term archiving
+* Long-term archiving
 * Processing and dissemination of scientific data

 # Project implementation